mitranim/wordplay/readme.md

 ooperation (operation resulting in an oopsie)

-eyedentification (iris scanning)

-eyedentification (eye-to-eye confirmation)
+eyedentification (iris scanning, or eye-to-eye confirmation)

 "trash test" (crash test that trashes the product)